 The aim of this workshop is to bring together perspectives on how to tackle these three fundamental questions of multi-robot coordination from different communities within robotics.
 We wish to have the perspectives of renowned expert researchers in the field, and offer young researchers the opportunity to share their new ideas and preliminary results of ongoing research.
 We hope this workshop will help the community discover exciting collaborations and effective directions of future research.

 Topics of Interest

 Resilience and adaptive behavior

 Invited talks, representing different perspectives on multi-robot coordination

-Spotlight paper presentations (for a subset of the accepted contributions)
+Spotlight paper presentations (for accepted contributions)

 A moderated panel consisting of the invited speakers and senior organizers

 May 22, 2020 June 19, 2020

 June 26, 2020